frictionlessdata/goodtables-web/README.md

 ### `/` (Home)

-* A home page with some orientation to what is going on
-* A form to submit data for validation manually *WIP*
+* A web form for manually adding data for validation

 ### `/api` (API Index)

-* A JSON object with an `endpoints` property that describes the available endpoints
+* Via XHR, a JSON object with an `endpoints` property that describes the available endpoints
+* Via browser, a documentation page for the API

 ### `api/run` (Task Runner)